ax1/a1-database/README.md

 ## Usage

-The database is a [NEDB](https://www.npmjs.com/package/node), but with promisified methods already.
+The database is a [NEDB](https://www.npmjs.com/package/nedb), but with promisified methods already.
 The callback methods are still available for edge cases.
-Example: if the calback method is `ìnsert()`, the promise version is `insertAsync()`.
+Example: if the calback method is `ìnsert()`, the promised version is `insertAsync()`.

 No database installation is required because all data is stored in one single file.
 Perfect for development!.